Economy of Poland: Economic growth

-In the period from 1989 to 2018, Poland's GDP increased by 826.96% and it was the best result in Europe.
-In the same period, Ireland's GDP grew by 789.43%, Slovakia's by 783.83% and the Czech Republic by 549.47%.
-In 1990, the Polish national income amounted to USD 65.978 billion, and by 2017 it had increased to USD 524.5 billion.
-Achieving these results was possible thanks to the privatisation of state-owned enterprises, the development of private entrepreneurship, but also the rapid increase in work efficiency and openness to foreign direct investments.
 In 2018, the Polish economy grew by 5.1% compared to 4.8% in 2017.
 Economic growth in the fourth quarter of 2018 in Poland amounted to 4.9% on an annual basis and compared to the third quarter, where GDP increased by 5.1%, it was slightly lower.
 During this period, investments increased by 6.7%, private consumption also increased by 4.3%, and domestic demand increased by 4.8%.
 The PMI index in January 2019 was 48.2 points and was higher than in December 2018 when it amounted to 47.6 points.

+Analysts have attributed the robust health of Polish economic growth to its size and geopolitical importance, post-Soviet structural reforms, low taxes and low state debt, and the fact that it developed a significant private-sector economy while it was part of the Eastern Bloc.

+Recent GDP growth (comparing to the same quarter of previous year):